St Anne’s Haverthwaite

-Bicentennial Service: 200 Years in the Community!
+Bicentennial Year 200 Years in the Community!

 And 200 years passed so quickly!